ibm-cloud-docs/databases-for-elasticsearch/connecting-curl.md

 ## Using the self-signed certificate
 {: #using-cert}

-1. Copy the certificate information from the _Endpoints_ panel or the Base64 field of the connection information.
+1. Copy the certificate information from the _Endpoints_ panel or the Base64 field of the service credential connection information.
 2. If needed, decode the Base64 string into text.
 3. Save the certificate to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the `CURL_CA_BUNDLE` variable.